openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`TLSConfig` configures the settings for TLS connections.
+The `TLSConfig` resource configures the settings for TLS connections.

 #### Required
    - ` insecureSkipVerify `